stefanos1316/Rosetta_Code_Research_MSR/Scripts/README.md

 	* call-an-object-method (Done)
 	* classes (Done)

-* Functional Programming (Still not found in Rosetta Code)
+* Functional Programming (We are not using any functional language)
 	* Function application
 	* List Processing